Categories

 Limitations

-While we list the most common and several less common refrigerants, our list isn't exhaustive.
+While we list the most common and several less common refrigerants, our list is not exhaustive.
 If users enter a value for externally calculated emissions that are neither PFCs nor HFCs in the "Other" field, we will surface them as emissions outside of scope 1.
-To calculate emissions from refrigerants not listed, we recommend that users contact their suppliers to obtain the global warming potential of the refrigerant, multiply this value by kilograms released during the reporting period, and convert the result to metric tons (*0.001).
+We provide an option to enter externally calculated emission factors as custom sources.
+To calculate emissions from refrigerants not listed, we recommend that users contact their suppliers to obtain the 100-year global warming potential of the refrigerant, multiply this value by kilograms released during the reporting period, and convert the result to metric tons.

 Sources